datjan/esp8266-homekit-tempsensor/README.md

 # esp8266-homekit-tempsensor
-This is a native HomeKit temperature sensor with D1 mini ESP8266 and DS18B20 sensor.
+This is a native HomeKit temperature sensor with D1 mini ESP8266 and DS18B20 sensor in celsius.

 ## Hardware
 The following hardware is required: